14 macOS Tips to Make Your Life Easier

 One of the neat things about using a Mac is that macOS features various levels of interaction and customization, but many of us only ever scratch the surface of what's possible.
 If you regularly perform certain actions on your Mac, often there's another way of doing it that's easier, only it's not so obvious unless someone points it out to you.

-With that in mind, here are 10 quick macOS tips that once you start using should make the time you spend on your Mac a more effortless experience.
-The following assumes you're running macOS Ventura, but most if not all of these tips should work on earlier versions of Apple's Mac operating system.
+With that in mind, here are 14 quick macOS tips that once you start using should make the time you spend on your Mac a more effortless experience.
+The following assumes you're running macOS Sonoma, but many of these tips should work on earlier versions of Apple's Mac operating system.

 1. Open a Copy of a File by Default